Dual structures on Coxeter and Artin groups of rank three: Coxeter elements in rank-three hyperbolic groups

 We now derive two useful corollaries: first, the Coxeter axis is not a reflection line (so axial chambers exist); second, every axial chamber induces a factorization of $w$.

 \begin{corollary} The Coxeter axis $\ell$ does not coincide with any reflection line of $W$.
-In addition, if two reflection lines intersect $\ell$ in the same point, then they are perpendicular. \end{corollary} \begin{proof} The pedal triangle of any chamber $C$ touches every wall at exactly one point.
-In addition, it touches two walls at the same point if and only if the two walls are perpendicular.
-The statement then follows from \Cref{lemma:pedal-triangle}, since $\pi_C(\ell)$ is the pedal triangle of $C$. \end{proof}
+In addition, if two reflection lines intersect $\ell$ in the same point, then they are perpendicular. \end{corollary}

+\begin{proof} The orthic triangle of any chamber $C$ touches every wall at exactly one point.
+In addition, it touches two walls at the same point if and only if the two walls are perpendicular (in this case, the orthic triangle is degenerate since two vertices coincide).
+The statement then follows from \Cref{lemma:pedal-triangle}, since $\pi_C(\ell)$ is the orthic triangle of $C$. \end{proof}

 \begin{corollary} Suppose that $C$ is an axial chamber, with associated reflections $s_1,s_2,s_3$ in the order the sides of $C$ are touched by the loop $\pi_C([x, w(x)])$ for any $x \in \ell \cap C$.
 Then $w = s_1s_2s_3$. \end{corollary}